-The second data source is a list of all mobile applications (almost 10 million) - this includes applications available on Google Play, Apple Store, Windows, Amazon and other smaller platforms.
+The second data source is a list of all mobile applications available on Google Play, Apple Store, Windows, Amazon and other smaller platforms.
 This dataset was provided by Appfigures.
-For each application, information is provided on the languages and countries it is available in as well as the app category (gaming, education, health etc) and the year of release.
+For each application, information is provided on the languages and countries it is available in as well as the app category (gaming, education, health etc), the year of release and whether or not it is active.
 Data was also provided on the top 400 ranked apps (based on downloads) for Google Play and Apple Store at the end of each year since 2014, giving an indication of content most popular in each country.

-Using these data sources, we developed four indicators that assess the extent to which a country's population has content they can understand and engage with by mapping the languages spoken in each country against the language of mobile apps.
+Using these data sources, we developed two indicators that assess the extent to which a country's population has content they can understand and engage with by mapping the languages spoken in each country against the language of mobile apps.